SimonChong/Linny/README.md

 ## About

-Linny was built to make it easy and accessable for developers and businesses alike to build, host and measure the performance of their web display ads.
+Linny was built to make it easy and accessible for developers and businesses alike to build, host and measure the performance of their web display ads.

 ## Copyright and Licence